Growing Florida’s Manufacturing Industry

 Did you know manufacturing contributes more than $40 billion to Florida’s economy?

-In fact, manufacturing jobs are estimated to grow by 4% by 2021 and for every 10 jobs created in Florida’s export-oriented manufacturing, 12 more jobs are created in transportation, warehousing and retail.
+In fact, manufacturing jobs are estimated to grow by four percent by 2021 and for every 10 jobs created in Florida’s export-oriented manufacturing, 12 more jobs are created in transportation, warehousing and retail.
 Florida has more than 360,000 manufacturing employees earning, on average, more than $54,000 annually, which is higher than the state’s average wage.

 The impact of manufacturing on Florida’s global economy is significant.
 Growing Florida’s manufacturing industry is essential, especially as Florida continues to be a global hub for trade.
 Florida’s manufacturing industry provides more than 92 percent of Florida exports and creates private-sector jobs while diversifying Florida’s economy.